leonardocrociani/leonardocrociani/README.md

 - 👋 Hi, I’m @leonardocrociani.
 I study Computer Science at University of Pisa.
-- I’m interested in code, motorcycle, business.
+- I’m interested in code and in economy.
 - I’m currently workin on a project named Noxes.
 It's about educational notes.
 - How to reach me : mail : l.crociani@outlook.com